top of page

 Summary:

-Reggie White's legacy as the best defensive end in NFL history is unassailable, and his impact on the sport will be felt for generations to come.
-His inclusion on the NFL 1980s and 1990s All-Decade Teams, the NFL 75th and 100th Anniversary All-Time Teams, and the Pro Football Hall of Fame, along with the retirement of his No. 92 jersey by both the Eagles and Packers, cements his place at the very top of the all-time greats.
+A thirteen-time Pro Bowler and eight-time First-team All-Pro selection, Reggie White's legacy as one of the greatest defensive ends in NFL history is secure.
+His ability to dominate on the field, create turnovers, and lead by example makes him a true icon of the sport.
+White's impact on the Eagles' and Packers' franchises was significant, helping lead the Packers to a Super Bowl XXXI victory.
+White was inducted into the Pro Football Hall of Fame, cementing his place among the best defensive ends in NFL history.
+His inclusion on the NFL 1980s and 1990s All-Decade Teams, the NFL 75th and 100th Anniversary All-Time Teams, and the retirement of his No. 92 jersey by both the Eagles and Packers further solidifies his place among the all-time greats.

 The Timeless Legacy of the Best Defensive Ends in NFL History